lm3nitro/Projects/Network Traffic Analysis/Arkime/Arkime.md

+# $${\color{aqua}Arkime}$$

 ![Pasted image 20240512213410](https://github.com/lm3nitro/Projects/assets/55665256/9a463061-5b9b-4bc7-84e2-c088b15a83ad)

-Arkime (formerly known as Moloch) is a powerful, open-source, large-scale network traffic analysis tool that is designed to capture, index, and analyze network packets.
+Arkime (formerly known as Moloch) is an open-source large-scale network traffic analysis tool that is designed to capture, index, and analyze network packets.
 It enables security analysts to conduct real-time, high-speed searches and data visualizations, aiding in the detection, diagnosis, and response to cybersecurity threats and anomalies within network environments.

+### Scope:

+### Tools and Technology:

+## Installation

 Officinal website:
 https://arkime.com/